 - Thai language course is mandatory for all KUSEP students.

 - The courses in the KUSEP program are part of the university’s official degree curricula.
-As an Asia Exchange student you will be attending courses together with local and international students pursuing a full degree at Kasetsart University.
+As an Asia Exchange student, you will be attending courses together with local and international students pursuing a full degree at Kasetsart University.

 - There are also some courses that are meant especially for exchange students.

-- During some semesters there have been tennis, golf and weight lifting courses available as well.
+- During some semesters, there have been tennis, golf and weightlifting courses available as well.

 - For some Economics and Engineering courses, you have to prove your knowledge of the topic in order to take part in the course.
-This is typically done in the beginning of the semester, on-site in Bangkok.
+This is typically done at the beginning of the semester, on-site in Bangkok.